by Texas Homesteader ~

 Formality Shift Though The Generations

 It seems past generations were much more formal as well.
-Those dinner parties were often well orchestrated and they displayed all the finest possessions they had.
+Those dinner parties were often well orchestrated and hosts displayed all the finest possessions they had.
 These fineries were a great source of pride for those families.

 Today’s dinner parties are almost always much more casual.
 They often involve serve-yourself covered dish foods served on cute yet inexpensive or sometimes disposable dishes.